areleu/fair-charging-station-data/README.md

 The normalised data contains the source material structured in such a way that can be better handled with relational databases.
 The charging stations and the connection sockets are separated in two different tables.

+## Renamed CSV

+These files contain the output of the previous scripts but with column names translated to English and deprived of special characters.